 Tom has represented the region on the seniors committee for more than 15 years.
 He has been a competitive tennis player for more than four decades and is still active on the local and national scene.
 He plays competitive squash in the winter and he won the Men’s over 45 National Championship in 2008.
 Tom is the Business Manager of the University of Winnipeg Students’ Association.
 He is also a part-time squash pro at the University of Winnipeg, Duckworth Centre.

 Sue Gilbertson – email@example.com

 Sue has been a frequent participant in the Eastern and Western Indoors as well as numerous Outdoor Nationals.
 She has been selected many times to represent Canada on international teams both as a player and team captain.
 She has served as a committee chairperson for several Western Canadian Indoor tennis tournaments held in the city of Edmonton, hosted by the Royal Glenora Club and Saville Sports Centre.
-Sue is a member of the Saville Sports Centre as well as an active member, Hall of Famer and past board director of the Royal Glenora Club.
+Sue is a Wall of Fame member of the Saville Sports Centre as well as an active member, Hall of Famer and past board director of the Royal Glenora Club.
 Sue was the recipient of a Tennis Canada Distinguished Service Award in 2007 in recognition of her dedication and outstanding contribution to tennis in Canada.